 Prevention and awareness programs

-- Know your numbers: this program aims to raise awareness of high blood pressure in the community and work in partnership with pharmacies to have community health check stations and information available.
+- My Health for Life (QLD): this Queensland-based program aims to raise awareness of high blood pressure in the community and work in partnership with pharmacies to have community health check stations and information available.

 - Australia's Biggest Blood Pressure Check: enables opportunistic health checks in community settings, including workplaces, pharmacy, community clubs and events, to give individuals a better understanding of their risk factors for stroke.